nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsRecipeMadeCommand"></a>
 #### 5.6.3&ensp;Listing Recipes within a Time Frame — **`stats`**`recipe made`
-Shows a list of recipes that were made within the given time frame.
+This command shows a list of recipes that were made within the given time frame.
 The list is arranged in descending chronological order.

 Even after the recipe is deleted, its past usages are still saved within ChopChop, and you will see the recipe listed.
 However, if you have just cleared your recipe usage records, there will be no recipes shown.